 1. Keyword Research

 When researching keywords for ecommerce, you need to think about the kind of search terms that a potential customer would use.
-But if you think about what you and everyone else mostly do, we look for things like “how to…” or “what’s…”.
-Instead, you want to position the terms that describe your products.
-So you need to focus on commercial keywords, rather than informational.
-Those keywords are the ones that show buying intent.
+The trick is to prioritize the terms that describe your products.
+That means focusing on commercial keywords – the ones that show buying intent.
+Amazon (products and categories) and Google are good places to start.

-2. Site structure
+2. Site structure for ecommerce SEO

 3. On-page SEO for ecommerce

-• Sitemap and robots txt files
+• Sitemap and robot txt files

 • Tags